designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 ## Zonal Error Emails

-Each time a booking/payment has failed to push to Zonal, a member of the Collins Team will email you with details of the error Collins received when trying to push the booking/payment.
+If a booking/payment fails to push to Zonal, a member of the Collins Team will email you with details of the error Collins received when trying to push the booking/payment.
 You will have to contact Zonal to look into resolving the issue.

 The error email will include three useful details: